The Anatomy of a Targeted Inbound Marketing Campaign

 The objective of any marketing campaign worth its salt is lead conversion.
 Convert visitors to leads, leads to MQLs, MQLs to SQLs and SQLs to Customers—that’s what good campaigns do.
 But it’s not just about any old conversions.
 You want qualified buyers in your funnel.

-Targeted inbound campaigns take lead conversion to the next level and increase your chances of converting leads to customers.
-Let's take a look at one of our best performing campaigns, aimed at one of our highest priority buyer personas.
+Targeted inbound campaigns take lead conversion to the next level and increase your chances of converting leads to customers by implementing effective inbound marketing strategies.
+Let’s take a look at one of our best performing campaigns, aimed at one of our highest priority buyer personas.

 The first and, in many ways, most important step is to craft a campaign strategy to achieve your goals.
-In our case, we wanted to attract and convert SaaS company executives who we have identified as our "Technology Ted" buyer persona.
-Technology companies make up more than 50 percent of our customers to date, so we know that "Ted" is a key driver of our success as an inbound marketing agency.
+Unlike outbound marketing, which uses traditional methods like cold calls, TV ads, and billboards to reach a broad audience, inbound marketing focuses on attracting and converting specific buyer personas.
+In our case, we wanted to attract and convert SaaS company executives who we have identified as our “Technology Ted” buyer persona.
+Technology companies make up more than 50 percent of our customers to date, so we know that “Ted” is a key driver of our success as an inbound marketing agency.

 But C-Suite executives are notoriously difficult to reach with any marketing campaign, so we would have to try something very relevant, very interesting and very timely for our target persona.
 Our first Technology Campaign targets these potential customers.